ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 *Note*: The above requirement implies that nodes that start from a recent weak subjectivity checkpoint MUST backfill the local blobs database to at least epoch `current_epoch - MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS` to be fully compliant with `BlobsSidecarsByRange` requests.
-To safely perform such a backfill of blocks to the recent state, the node MUST validate both (1) the proposer signatures and (2) that the blocks form a valid chain up to the most recent block referenced in the weak subjectivity state.

 *Note*: Although clients that bootstrap from a weak subjectivity checkpoint can begin participating in the networking immediately, other peers MAY